decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - Non-negative integers must be encoded using `I2OSP` with an output length of 8 bytes.
 - Scalars must be zero-extended to a fixed length, defined by a particular ciphersuite.
 - Octet strings must be zero-extended to a length that is a multiple of 8 bits.
 Then, the extended value is encoded directly.
+- ASCII strings must be transformed into octet strings using UTF-8 encoding.

 After encoding, octet strings MUST be prepended with a value representing the length of their binary representation in the form of the number of bytes.
 If the octet string represents a DST, then its length must be encoded to octets using I2OSP with ouptut length of 1 byte.
 If it is a generic octet string (not representing a DST), its length must be encoded to octets using I2OSP with ouptut length of 8 bytes.
 The combined value (encoded value + length prefix) binary representation is then encoded as a single octet string.
 For example, the string `0x14d` will be encoded as `0x0000000000000002014d`.
 DSTs with length larger than 2^8 - 1 MUST be rejected.
 Other octet-strings (not DSTs) with length larger than 2^64 - 1, MUST also be rejected.